shouya/meow/README.md

 ## references

-no. all ideas and codes are totally original.
+none. all ideas and codes come from my imagination (well, yes, imagination).

 ## more?